moha-arab/projects/README.md

-3 python projects I made over the summer :)
+3 python projects I made over the summer - more to come :)